caballa/crab-ebpf/README.md

 # PREVAIL

+**Important**: this repo is based on https://github.com/vbpf/ebpf-verifier but it keeps Crab as an external dependency so that it is still straightforward to verify eBPF programs with new Crab features and domains.

 ## a Polynomial-Runtime EBPF Verifier using an Abstract Interpretation Layer
 A new eBPF verifier.

 ## Getting Started